hudwave/lets-make-lasagne/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md

 show_debug_message(func.a);		// Prints 'What?!'
 ```

 This means we can add variables or even other methods to a method.
 Why on earth would you want to do this?
 Well, it can be useful to add metadata to methods that can be read at runtime to affect how the method is used.
-There are equivalent features in other languages such as Java that let you annotation to a method with data.
+There are equivalent features in other languages such as Java that let you annotate a method with data.

 That's quite an abstract thought but the most common use cases would be if you are writing a framework (e.g. unit test, serialisation) and need to configure how the framework will handle a method.